 * or approved equivalencies for poetry or cross-genre work

-From 2016/17 both the MFA and DFA will run as Low Residency options.
-This option will require students to attend at least two intense weeks of seminars, visiting speakers, workshop and practical elements (including teaching creative writing in the second year).
-One week will take place during the first week of the autumn semester in their first year; the other will take place in the spring or early in the summer semester of their second year.
+Both the MFA and DFA run as Low Residency options, where students must attend at least two intense weeks of seminars, visiting speakers, workshop and practical elements (including teaching creative writing in the second year).
+One week will take place during the first week of the autumn semester in first year; the other will take place in the spring or early in the summer semester of second year.